The Man Who Would Be Speaker

 But this, of course, was not why the crowd erupted in applause, or why, after the program, middle-aged women sandwiched Scalise for photos as though he were a young Rick Springfield.
 In the span of a year, Scalise has gone from being an otherwise nameless lawmaker to the Donald Trump-christened “Legend from Louisiana”—from a reliable booster of coastal restoration to someone who, his supporters now believe, is an essential component of God’s plan for America.

-Last June, Scalise was standing near third base at a congressional baseball practice in Alexandria, Virginia, when a gunman opened fire.
+Last June, Scalise was standing near second base at a congressional baseball practice in Alexandria, Virginia, when a gunman opened fire.
 The first shots rang out just after 7 a.m.
 A few moments later, a 7.62-caliber bullet scissored through Scalise’s left hip, shredding organs and muscle tissue and shattering his femur.

 His trauma surgeons told me it was “astounding” he made it to the hospital alive.